zelosleone/turso/COMPAT.md

 ##  Extensions

-Limbo has in-tree extensions.
+Turso has in-tree extensions.

 ### UUID

-UUID's in Limbo are `blobs` by default.
+UUID's in Turso are `blobs` by default.

 | Function              | Status | Comment                                                       |
 |-----------------------|--------|---------------------------------------------------------------|